muhammadwarrad/Astronomy-React/README.md

 ---
 ### Description
-Built a modal UI pattern in React and integrated a Astronomy.
+Built a modal UI pattern in React and integrated a Astronomy API.

 ---
 ### Documentation